 Your television is connected to satellite tv provider Direct TV.
 To turn it on press the on button in the upper right corner of the Direct TV remote (white).
 This should turn on the satellite box as well as the television.
 The guide button on the remote will give you a list of channels.
 Most of the major network channels are from channel 2-40.

 The espresso machine.
 This is a lovely machine that makes a morning espresso or cappuccino beautifully.
 It looks harder than it is.
-There is an quick instruction guide on the counter next to it.
 The water and coffee are already in it so it is ready to go.
 There are more coffee beans in the pantry when you run out.

 The sink has a small chrome faucet on the right side which is filtered water.
 Our water is excellent coming straight from the snow melt on the peaks of the sierra mountains so drinking the tap water is also fine.

 There is also a soda stream soda maker available for your use.
-The bottles of water in the fridge are already done for you but if you would like more, simply fill the bottles with water only to the fill line.
+Simply fill the bottles with water only to the fill line.
 Screw the bottles to the machine, and press the button on top three times until it makes a squelch sound.
 Pressing the top will make a swooshing sound but it is not complete until the squelch.
 Simply unscrew and voila, fizzy water.

 Our climate is similar to the mild coastal mediterranean climate of Italy.
 It is generally warm and sunny during the day and cool and clear at night in summer.
 The apartment's heat is connected to our's upstairs and so it often does not kick on in summer.
 There is a space heater that you might want to keep on low overnight.
 It has an auto off feature but please only place it on a hard surface and do not leave it on if you are not at home.